tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 IDK whether you are familiar with reading technical literature in English but IMO it's quite straightforward compared to reading fiction: vocabulary is quite limited and you will learn most of it after reading, say, the first 50 pages.
-Our course will be basde on one book and this book is no exception.
+Our course will be based on one book and this book is no exception.
 I encourage you to read it by yourself and ask questions if you have a hard time understanding anything from the book.
 I will say a few words about the book later.